 Despite all its many advantages, there are a few reasons why RPA is not as ubiquitous as it should be.

-Only 6% think their companies are advanced in robotic process automation (RPA).
-(Deloitte)
+Only 6% of companies think their companies are advanced in robotic process automation (Deloitte).

 1. It’s an expensive endeavour

 RPA involves a big investment in technology, which translates to big expenses.
-This can be a difficult pill to swallow for senior management and decision-makers.
+This can be a difficult pill to swallow for upper management and decision-makers.

 2.The groundworks take time